All Episodes

 Never done a real interview, never had a real debate.

-That's where his biggest problem is gonna be with the Democratic Party.
+That's where his biggest problem is going to be with the Democratic Party.

 Biggest problem already with the candidates is they can see that he's being treated differently because he's rich.

-I thought the the labeled being rich was so bad.
+I thought the label being rich was so bad.

 Well, not if you're Michael Bloomberg.

-Uh, Elizabeth Warren apologized after six women uh where is this from?
+Elizabeth Warren apologized after six women, where is this from?

 She's now had to apologize.

-The staffers were working in the uh early voting state of Nevada.
+The staffers were working in the early voting state of Nevada.

 It was a 70-person team out in Nevada, and the three of them saying that they felt marginalized and that their grievances were not addressed despite taking them to superiors and to human resources staff.

-I filed the complaint with HR, but the follow-up I received left me feeling as though I needed to make myself smaller or change Who I was to fit into the office culture.
+I filed a complaint with HR, but the follow-up I received left me feeling as though I needed to make myself smaller or change who I was to fit into the office culture.

 And it just goes on from there.

-A Buddha judge is getting backlash from pro-life women.
+A Buddha judge is getting backlash from pro-life women after the infanticide answer.

-I don't know if you she saw this.
+Linda, I don't know if she saw this.

 Yeah, she's shaking her head.